 - 1) Riders must obey the flag signals, the light signals, and the boards which convey instructions.
-Any infringement to this rule will be penalised according to the provisions of article 1.22. - 2) Riders must ride in a responsible manner which does not cause danger to other competitors or participants, either on the track or in the pit-lane.
-Any infringement of this rule may be penalized.

-3) Riders should use only the track and the pit-lane.
+Any infringement to this rule will be penalised according to the provisions of article 1.22. - 2) Riders must ride in a responsible manner which does not cause danger to other competitors or participants or gain an unfair advantage, either on the track or in the pit-lane.
+Any infringement of this rule may be penalized. - 3) Riders should use only the track and the pit-lane.
 However, if a rider accidentally leaves the track then they may rejoin it at the place indicated by the officials or at a place which does not provide an advantage to them.
+Advantage may be deemed to be gained, including by exceeding track limits and short-cutting, as detailed in the RC Race Direction protocols.